-- Rosebud: Ask students to share a highlight or success from the week (a rose), a challenge or disappointment from the week (a thorn) and something they are looking forward to doing or experiencing in the week ahead (a bud). - Let students take turns sharing how they're feeling today using the Feelings Wheel (from the CKC Games Bag). - Open a discussion with a question, "Have you ever made the wrong choice?
+- God sightings: Ask students to describe how they've seen God at work in their school or at their home in the past week. - Let students take turns sharing how they're feeling today using the "How Are You Feeling?" chart (from the CKC Games Bag). - Open a discussion with a question, "Have you ever made the wrong choice?
 What happened?
 What would have helped you make a better choice?"